-CONCLUSION: The results of this study emphasized that the cytotoxic effect of HCQ increased HDAC activity; therefore, this proinflammatory response should be taken into consideration in the clinical use of HCQ.
+CONCLUSION: Taken together, the results emphasized that the cytotoxic effect of HCQ increased HDAC activity; therefore, this proinflammatory response should be taken into consideration in the clinical use of HCQ.

 KEYWORDS: Histone deacetylase, Hydroxychloroquine, Interleukin, Tnf-A, Valproic acid ydroxychloroquine (HCQ) is an antiprotozoal drug, but its anti-inflammatory and analgesic properties have led to its pharmaceutical use in the treatment of connective tissue diseases such as systemic lupus erythematosus, Sjögren's syndrome, rheumatoid arthritis, and antiphospholipid syndrome (16).
-HCQ was also used in the treatment of severe acute respiratory syndrome coronavirus-2 (SARS-CoV-2), also called COVID-19, during the epidemic that rapidly affected the world and caused great public health concerns in 2019 (16).
+HCQ was also tried in the treatment of severe acute respiratory syndrome coronavirus-2 (SARS-CoV-2), also called COVID-19, during the epidemic that rapidly affected the world and caused great public health concerns in 2019 (16).